Kea 2.7.8

 return the link address field from a relay option

-Definition: pkt6.cc:324
+Definition pkt6.cc:324

 OptionCollection getNonCopiedAllRelayOptions(const uint16_t option_code, const RelaySearchOrder &order) const